Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Discussion

-For German, we found similar problems as that of the English corpora, such as weird characters (e.g., \texttt{Allü « rt ""} or \texttt{? \_•> 19}), clipped sentences (e.g., \texttt{der KPD 1935 und 1939 in den genannten Städten .}) or even incorrectly merged sentences from newspaper columns (e.g., \texttt{Abenteuerfilm aus 20.00 Fußball-WM 1986 18.30 An den Wasserfällen ...}) and OCR noises (e.g., \texttt{Jn der Synagoge...} instead of \texttt{In der Synagoge...}; \texttt{Pro2ent} instead of \texttt{Prozent}).
-The original paper says the later-period newspaper data (BZ + ND) still contained frequent OCR noise.
+For German, we found similar problems as that of the English corpora, such as odd characters (e.g., \texttt{Allü « rt ""} or \texttt{? \_•> 19}), clipped sentences (e.g., \texttt{der KPD 1935 und 1939 in den genannten Städten .}) or even incorrectly merged sentences from newspaper columns (e.g., \texttt{Abenteuerfilm aus 20.00 Fußball-WM 1986 18.30 An den Wasserfällen ...}) and OCR noises (e.g., \texttt{Onginalversuch} instead of \texttt{Originalversuch}; \texttt{Pro2ent} instead of \texttt{Prozent}).
+The original paper says the later-period (GER 2) newspaper data (BZ + ND) still contained frequent OCR noise.
 There is no evidence in the task paper showing dedicated OCR-correction stage to BZ/ND data.
 We also found 59 empty lines in the lemmatised files (36 in the first period and 23 in the second), which does not happen with the other 3 languages.
+Interestingly, in GER 1, we found 2 French sentences: \texttt{Mais si quelque ... de la Russie .} and \texttt{Recberches experimentales ... av. planches .}.
+This issue of off-target-language sentences is not observed in the other three languages.

-For Swedish, there is apparently no serious OCR denoising in the released task data for Swedish.
-The Swedish dataset page explicitly says KubHist contains very frequent OCR errors, especially in older data and words without a lemma were simply left as they were \citep{sprakbanken_text_semeval2020_2024}.
+For Swedish, the released task data appear to contain substantial residual OCR noise.
+The Swedish dataset page explicitly says KubHist contains very frequent OCR errors, especially in older data (SWE 1) and words without a lemma were simply left as they were \citep{sprakbanken_text_semeval2020_2024}.
 These OCR-related issues are prominent in the data files, for example in forms such as \texttt{bloqiiade-cillstZnd} instead of \texttt{blockade-tillstånd}.
 Other prominent problems, which could also be lumped into OCR-related errors, include anomalous characters (e.g. \texttt{\&gt;}), corrupted word boundaries (e.g. \texttt{JnteckningShaswareS}), and truncated sentence fragments (e.g. \texttt{hwilka klander häremot i laga ti » «n-}).

-For Latin, the test data were automatically lemmatised and POS-tagged, and the dataset page says they were partially corrected by hand \citep{mcgillivray_latinise_2020}.
-Perhaps that is why qualitative investigations showed no prominent problems like that of German or Swedish data.
+For Latin, the LatinISE dataset page says they were partially corrected by hand \citep{mcgillivray_latinise_2020}.
+Perhaps that is why our qualitative investigations showed no prominent problems like that of German or Swedish data.